 Constipation refers to the difficult or infrequent passage of stool.
 A common definition of constipation is fewer than 3 spontaneous, complete bowel movements per week.
 However, the need to strain, the consistency of stool, and the sensation of incomplete evacuation or blockage have also been included in other definitions.

-The etiology of constipation is typically multifactorial.
-Constipation can be considered either primary (due to some type of colorectal dysfunction) or secondary (related to other factors).
+Constipation can be either primary (due to colorectal dysfunction) or secondary (related to other factors).
 Primary colorectal dysfunction can be broken into subtypes: normal-transit (functional) constipation, slow-transit constipation, dyssynergic defecation (disorganized contraction or relaxation of the pelvic floor, resulting in inadequate rectal propulsive forces or increased resistance to evacuation), and constipation-predominant irritable bowel syndrome (IBS).
-Normal-transit constipation is the most common type of constipation seen by clinicians.
-This diagnosis is characterized by patient report of hard or infrequent stools, but testing does not reveal decreased transit, and stool frequency is within normal range.[4]
+Normal-transit constipation is the most common type.
+This diagnosis is characterized by patient report of hard or infrequent stools, but testing does not reveal decreased transit, and stool frequency is within normal range.[3]

 Common identifiable secondary causes in adults include: